 Successful completion of this CME activity, which includes participation in the evaluation component, enables the learner to earn credit toward the CME and Self-Assessment requirements of the American Board of Surgery's Continuous Certification program.
-It is the CME activity provider's
+It is the CME activity provider's responsibility to submit learner completion information to ACCME for the purpose of granting ABS credit.

-Copyright © 2021 NetCE
+Copyright © 2024 NetCE

-A complete Works Cited list begins on page 23.
+A complete Works Cited list begins on page 26.